A.J. Foyt on racing highs and lows

 A.J.
 Foyt is always willing to share his opinion.
 He doesn’t mince words.

-A self-made millionaire, the Houston native dropped out of high school and became the most successful American race car driver and arguably the greatest race car driver ever.
+A self-made millionaire, the Houston native dropped out of high school and became the most successful American race car driver and arguably the greatest race car driver ever with a remarkable biography.

 Racing runs in the family.
 His father, Anthony Joseph Foyt, Sr. was an auto mechanic and a race car driver himself.